ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </script>
 ```

-In the example above, the child element with the class `child` is directly found using `$('div .child')`, and then the text content of the child element is modified to "Modified child element".
+In the above example, you directly use `$('div .child')` to find the child elements with the `child` class and modify their text content to "Modified child element".

-### Select multiple elements
+### Selecting Multiple Elements

-#### Use `$.all('xxx')` to find global elements
+#### Use `$.all('xxx')` to search for global elements.

-The `$.all('xxx')` method is used to find all elements in the page that match the selector condition and return them as a collection of elements.
-This allows you to select multiple elements in the page for batch operations.
+The `$.all('xxx')` method is used to find all elements on the page that meet the selector condition and return them as a collection of elements.
+This allows for batch operations on multiple elements in the page.

 #### Example